 What We're Building Today

-Our first products are engines — the infrastructure that makes simulation-heavy experiences possible on platforms like Roblox:
+Our first products are engines — the infrastructure that makes AI-driven, simulation-heavy experiences possible at scale:

 These aren't demos.
 They're production systems designed to ship real experiences to real players on real devices — including budget phones.